-Browse the farm-fresh foods at Republic Square Park at the Sustainable Food Center’s Farmers’ Market in downtown Austin.
-Held every Saturday, the SFC Farmers’ Market offers you an abundance of meats, produce, cheeses and baked goods.
+Browse the farm-fresh foods at Republic Square Park at the Sustainable Food Center’s Farmers’ Market.
+Held every Saturday in downtown Austin, the SFC Farmers’ Market offers you an abundance of meats, produce, cheeses and baked goods.
 Best of all, it’s free to wander around and check out the endless stands of food including homemade jellies and salsas.

 Grab some popcorn and cold drinks from the bar and settle in for one of the funniest vaudeville-style shows you’ve ever seen.
 Esther’s Follies is an Austin tradition that’s been playing to packed audiences for over 40 years.
 Enjoy Vegas-style magic acts, political satire and comedy skits with the eclectic Sixth Street as the backdrop to the stage action.

 Esther’s Follies is close to a wide variety of restaurants in downtown Austin from upscale to casual establishments, so you can enjoy a meal before or after the hilarious show.
+While in the eclectic Texan city, be sure to sample some of the best BBQ in the South.
 The humor in Esther’s Follies’ sketches is suitable for older teens in your group.
-The shows are not raunchy, but the jokes may go over the heads of kids younger than 16 or 17.
+You may however wish to leave the younger ones at the hotel for this one.
+The shows are not raunchy, but the jokes may go over the heads of kids younger than 16 or 17

 Bob Bullock Museum of Texas History